biokraft/my-cursor-framework/01-Cursor-for-Everyone/05-Essential-Cursor-Settings.md

 This prevents the AI from deleting files automatically.
 It can still *suggest* `rm` commands, but you will have to approve them explicitly.
 This small change adds a crucial safety net, making Cursor much more stable for projects with large assets, without disrupting your workflow.

+### 6. Exclude Noisy Files with `.cursorignore` and Global Ignores

+Keep large or irrelevant files out of prompts and indexing to improve accuracy and performance.

+- Use a project-level `.cursorignore` to exclude folders like `node_modules/`, `dist/`, build artifacts, and large assets.
+- Configure user-level global ignore patterns in settings to apply across projects.

+### 7. Background Agent Panel & Dashboard

+- Open the Background Agent panel quickly with `Cmd/Ctrl+E` to manage long-running tasks.
+- Use the Dashboard to view usage analytics for you or your team.

 ---

 By thoughtfully configuring these settings, you can create a highly efficient and context-aware working environment in Cursor.